Patagonia Itinerary Through 4/2024

 Discover one of Patagonia's premier highlights with a private boat cruise on Lago Argentino in Los Glaciares National Park.
 We disembark for a short hike along a secluded shoreline to arrive at a viewpoint overlooking the face of Perito Moreno Glacier.
 Among the most famous of the more than 50 outlet glaciers spilling from the 6,500-square-mile Southern Patagonia Ice Field, Perito Moreno is one of very few advancing glaciers on the planet.
 Almost 200 feet high, it winds down from the perpetual snowfields of the Andes to its terminus in the vast lake, calving icebergs into the turquoise water.
 Back aboard the boat, get closer to the glacier’s imposing blue face, which spans more than 3 miles across.
 Ashore, it's just a short distance to the official entrance for sightseeing at Perito Moreno, with boardwalks in the area offering varied vantage points on the glacier and ice-littered lake.

-Day 3: Torres del Paine National Park, Chile
+Day 3: Torres del Paine National Park, Chile—EcoCamp Patagonia

 Driving across pampas and steppe, we enter Chile to reach Torres del Paine National Park.
 A UNESCO Biosphere Reserve, the park is home to a host of wildlife including puma, guanaco, fox, huemul (South Andean deer) and armadillo.
 An impressive array of birdlife is resident here, too: look for eagles, hawks, rheas, buzzards and South American condors back from the brink of extinction.
 Dominating the horizon are the famous Torres del Paine—“Towers of Paine"—igneous rock spires millions of years old.

 A highlight is a stay at renowned EcoCamp Patagonia.
-Domed suites are modeled on traditional Kawesqa huts, blending artfully with the natural landscape.
+Domed suites are modeled on traditional Kawesqar huts, blending artfully with the natural landscape.
 Warm and wind-resistant, these nomad-style dwellings offer outstanding views and a total immersion in nature.
-There are plenty of hours ahead to absorb the beauty of this stunning landscape: at the height of the southern summer, the sun doesn't set till around 11 pm.
-In its golden rays, watch fuzzy guanacos grazing on the steppe, backdropped by a row of mountain spires straight out of a fairytale.
+There are plenty of hours ahead to absorb the beauty of this stunning landscape: at the height of the southern summer, the sun doesn't set until around 11 pm.
+In the glow of its golden rays, watch fuzzy guanacos grazing on the steppe, backdropped by a row of mountain spires straight out of a fairytale.
 As the sun finally dips below the horizon, the peaks are bathed in rosy alpenglow—an evocative finale to the day.

 Days 4–6: Exploring Torres del Paine—Puma Tracking

-Day 7: Puerto Natales / Tierra del Fuego—Porvenir
+Day 7: Rupestre Patagonia / Puerto Natales / Punta Arenas

-Drive south this morning with views of Lago el Toro en route to reach Puerto Natales on Ultima Esperanza Sound, where black-necked swans and gulls bob in the sapphire sea.
+Continuing south, we have lunch in Puerto Natales on Ultima Esperanza Sound, where black-necked swans and gulls bob in the sapphire sea.
+The town’s scenic setting is backdropped by the Paine Massif, Riesco Mountains and glaciers of the Southern Patagonia Ice Field.
 The sound, whose name means "last hope," was so dubbed in 1557 by the mariner Juan Ladrilleros, who was seeking the Strait of Magellan.
-The body of water represented his final hope to find the strait after exploring the intricate maze of channels between the Pacific Ocean and the mainland.
-It was not until 1830 that another major expedition sailed through the fjords of Ultima Esperanza: the first British expedition of the sloop HMS Beagle.
-The town of Puerto Natales enjoys a scenic setting backdropped by the Paine Massif, Riesco Mountains and glaciers of the Southern Patagonia Ice Field.
-From here, we fly one hour by private chartered plane to Porvenir, skipping a lengthy drive and ferry crossing of the Strait of Magellan.
-Porvenir is the main town of Tierra del Fuego, an archipelago off the southernmost tip of the South American mainland.
+The body of water represented his final quest to find the strait after exploring the intricate maze of channels between the Pacific Ocean and the mainland.
+It was not until 1830 that another major expedition sailed through the fjords of Ultima Esperanza: the first British expedition of the HMS Beagle.
+By late afternoon, we reach Punta Arenas, where we spend the next three nights.

 Day 10: Punta Arenas / Depart